chocolateboy/scope-css-selector/README.md

 to every top-level (i.e. comma-separated) expression within a CSS selector which isn't already anchored to `:root` or `:scope`.

-It works around a [bug][resig] in the implementation of DOM queries in JavaScript, which — contrary to appearances — are not evaluated relative to the context element.
+It works around a [bug][resig] in the spec of DOM queries in JavaScript, which — contrary to appearances — are not evaluated relative to the context element.
 In addition, it allows selectors to be written in a "context-free" way similar to jQuery and other DOM libraries, e.g.:

     find(el, '> div.foo') // ":scope > div.foo"

 The `scope` function is a pure function which operates on the syntax tree of the selector and doesn't depend on the DOM in any way.
-As such it is more robust than regexp-based solutions, which typically don't attempt to handle (comma-separated) selector lists, and safer than solutions which [modify the DOM][sizzle-dom-mutation] or [patch host objects][patch-html-element]
+As such, it is more robust than regexp-based solutions, which typically don't attempt to handle (comma-separated) selector lists, and safer than solutions which [modify the DOM][sizzle-dom-mutation] or [patch host objects][patch-html-element]